delta94/brandonskerritt.github.io/_posts/2018-02-20-maths-behind-google.md

 1. Crawl the web and find all the web pages with public access
 2. Index the data from step 1 so the pages can be searched efficiently
 3. Rate the importance of each page in the database.

+A webcrawler, also called a spider crawls the web looking for new websites.
+Once a website has been found, the spider regularly checks to see if the information has been updated and it crawls all links on that website to find other websites.

+We'll start here by building a spider.
+We'll use Python 3x and the Python package [Scrapy](https://scrapy.org/) to scrape websites.
+Click [here](https://docs.scrapy.org/en/latest/intro/install.html#intro-install) for an installation guide for Scrapy.

 Here is an image of a very small web